Faisal II: The Arab Federation

 Faisal (left) with his cousin King Hussein of Jordan, in February 1958.

 On 1 February 1958, neighboring Syria joined with Nasser's Egypt to form the United Arab Republic which Iraq did not recognize.
 This prompted the Hashemite kingdoms of Iraq and Jordan to strengthen their ties by establishing a similar alliance.
-King Hussein bin Talal, King of Jordan, sent his court minister to Baghdad, carrying a message to Faisal inviting him to go with some ministers to Amman, to consider the consequences of the event.
+King Hussein bin Talal, King of Jordan, sent his court minister to Baghdad with a message for Faisal, inviting him to go with some ministers to Amman, to consider the consequences of the event.
 On February 11, 1958, the King of Iraq went with some ministers, the Chief of Staff of the Army, and the Chief of the Royal Court.
 On the next day, Abd al-Ilah joined them, and there the two parties reached, on February 14, 1958, the declaration of the Arab Hashemite Union between Iraq and Jordan, also known as the "Arab Federation."
 Originally, Kuwait was to join but Britain was opposed to the unification.

 Faisal, as the senior member of the Hashemite family, became its head of state and the head of the Union Government, and in his absence, Hussein would head the Union Government.
 The Federation was also open to other Arab countries joining it.